attdevsupport/att-html5-sdk/sdk/doc_src/guides/example_sms/README.md

 	});

-###app/controller/Sms.js
+###app/controller/Main.js
 ---

-As with the above view, the name of the controller follows the same rules for proper loader functionality.
-The loader will parse this classname to end up with a disk file name of **app/controller/Sms.js**.
+As with the previous view, the name of the controller follows the same rules for proper loader functionality.
+The loader will parse this classname to end up with a disk file name of **app/controller/Main.js**.

-The following code show how it defines the behavior for the Sms view and performs the calls to the AT&T Provider.
+The following code show how it defines the behavior for the view and performs the calls to the AT&T Provider.

 For more information about controllers and their properties, please view the [Controllers](http://docs.sencha.com/touch/2-0/#!/guide/controllers) documentation.

 	/**
-	 * Define the SMS controller and create an instance of the AT&T Provider class.
+	 * Define the controller and create an instance of the AT&T Provider class.
 	 *
-	 * As with the application view, the name of the controller - 'SmsOnly.controller.Sms', is not
+	 * As with the application view, the name of the controller - 'MyApp.controller.Main', is not
 	 * chosen at random.
-Please review the comments in the SMS view source to read an explanation
+Please review the comments in application source for the view to read an explanation
 	 * of naming your classes and how it affects your application's interaction with the loader.
 	 */

-	Ext.define('SmsOnly.controller.Sms', {
+	Ext.define('MyApp.controller.Main', {
 		extend : 'Ext.app.Controller',

 		/**